matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 does not interact with the prompt.
 The prompt should additionally be hidden if an appropriate ``m.key.verification.cancel`` message is received.

-If Bob rejects the request, Bob's client must send a ``m.key.verification.cancel`` message to Alice's device.
+If Bob rejects the request, Bob's client must send an ``m.key.verification.cancel`` message to Alice's device.
 Upon receipt, Alice's device should tell her that Bob does not want to verify her device and send ``m.key.verification.cancel`` messages to all of Bob's devices to notify them that the request was rejected.

-If Bob accepts the request, Bob's device starts the key verification process by sending a ``m.key.verification.start`` message to Alice's device.
-Upon receipt of this message, Alice's device should send a ``m.key.verification.cancel`` message to all of Bob's other devices to indicate the process has been started.
+If Bob accepts the request, Bob's device starts the key verification process by sending an ``m.key.verification.start`` message to Alice's device.
+Upon receipt of this message, Alice's device should send an ``m.key.verification.cancel`` message to all of Bob's other devices to indicate the process has been started.
 The start message must use the same ``transaction_id`` from the original key verification request if it is in response to the request.
-The start message can be sent indepdently of any request.
+The start message can be sent independently of any request.

 Individual verification methods may add additional steps, events, and properties to